kire321/PsychSurveys/README.md

 - Location measurement doesn't actually activate the GPS, so locations are probably low accuracy.

 - `ip.py` double counts anyone who changed IPs in the last few hours.
 It should be replaced by a method based on cookies.

+- clientIDs sometimes change for unknown reasons

+- when you update, clientIDs change